ajepst/XlsToEf/README.md

  - *XlsxColumns* - Can hold an array of strings to represent the excel column headers for the selected sheet.
 You can build this like the example above using the *GetImportColumnData* method, or just build up a hardcoded string array if your incoming spreadsheet always has the same columns.
  - *FileName* - to hold the filename so it can be available on the way back in.
  - *TableColumns* - A specification of all columns from the destaination EF - connection object that we want to map into.
 Contains a list of *TableColumnConfiguration* objects.
  - *RequiredTogether* - A collection of strings intended to be used by the UI to require pairs of fields for validation.
 Above is the empty case - you can just leave RequiredTogether completely if you don't need it.
 Example usage would be like the following-note the use of the optional provided reflection helper for the second property:

  ```
  RequiredTogether = new[]
                 {
                     new[] { "City", GetPropertyName(() => address.State) },
                     new[] { GetPropertyName(() => address.IsBusiness), GetPropertyName(() => address.CompanyName) }
                 }
  ```

 *TableColumnConfiguration* - Specification for the columns to be matched against.
  - First parameter is a name or lambda to uniquely identify the column in the import.
 If using the lambda, you're good.
 If you use the string, then you'll need to hand-map later on, using the overrider as described in the advanced section.
  -  Second parameter is the *SingleColumnData* parameter, which allows you to set the display name of the field for the UI's use, as well as whether this field should be required in your UI's validation.

+###CSV/Text File processing:###

+Reading a text file is almost the same process as reading from an excel file. *A note: due to the nature of this tool, the first row of your text file must be column headers.*
+ * This tool will assume your file is a text file if your file extension is not ".xlsx".
+ * In that case, you can just pass null or anything into any parameters that requires a sheet-the sheet will be ignored.
+ * Beyond that, the default expected format is comma-delimited.
+If you would like to use some other delimiter character, such as tab, you can specify it:
+  * *GetImportColumnData*  takes a *XlsxColumnMatcherQuery* - one of the fields you can optionally specify is Delimiter.
+  * *GetRows* - takes an optional delimiter character parameter.